A Public Address

 Built out of 3 existing pieces of Quarantine’s work, re-made locally (No Such Thing, The people of and 12 Last Songs) and 1 brand new one (the two-part Why I am and why I am not), the takeover unfolded both in and outside the building.
 A Public Address is a geographical and human ‘zooming in’, shifting between the public and the private, the epic and the intimate.

-Read an article by Stevie Mackenzie-Smith reflecting on the project here.
+Read an article by Stevie Mackenzie-Smith reflecting on the project here, and take a look at our journal post A Public Address: in pictures here.

 A BAC and Quarantine Co-Production.
-A Public Address is part of Welcome to Wandsworth, London Borough of Culture.
+A Public Address was part of Welcome to Wandsworth, London Borough of Culture.
 London Borough of Culture is a Mayor of London initiative.